Summary

 - residence in/travel from dengue-endemic region within the past 2 weeks

-- children aged 1 to 5 years
+- children ages 1 to 5 years

 - older age